theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/access-api-in-vs.md

 ---
 title: API Documentation
+hide:
+   - toc
 ---

 # API Documentation in Visual Studio

-The ERPConnect API documentation is available in the Object Browser in Visual Studio.
+The ERPConnect API documentation is available in the Object Browser in Visual Studio.<br>
 To view the Object Browser, navigate to the menu **View -> Object Browser**.

 Note that the file ERPConnectXX.xml must be in the same folder as the ERPConnectXX.dll.